-Beautiful real natural silk printing on the finest quality Silks and Satins.
+Beautiful real natural silk printing on the finest quality Silks and Satins on the market.
 Use your own designs and images for custom printing on silk for your project.
 Printed silk fabric is perfect for fashion designers and makers.
 No minimum order, plus hemming option available.
-Five types of silk including real and poly silk.

 Buy now, pay later

 Silk Made Simple

 Choose from natural silk and silk style fabrics for your craft or dressmaking project.

 Woven real silk alternative.
 Shiny, shimmery poly face, semi-transparent.
 Soft and cool against the skin.
 Clothing, linings, garments.

 Light weight, soft and non-stretch with a matte finish.
 Made from 100% natural silk.
 Available in high quality reactive printing with wider colour depth and higher wash allowance.

 Silk alternative.
 Solid, plain closed weave.
 Shiny face, matt reverse.
 Slight amount of stretch.
 Nice drape.
 Bedding, furnishings.